howesteve/elegua/README.md

 ## Nav menu highlighting

-Sometimes you want to highlight a nav menu item when you are on a page, so taht can see at a glance where they are.
+Sometimes you want to highlight a nav menu item when you are on a page, so that the user can see at a glance where they are.
 For instance, if you are in `"/about"` and your nav menu has the following links:

-`BLOG  | ORDERS | *ABOUT*`
+`BLOG | ORDERS | ABOUT`

-... and you want `ABOUT` highlighted when user is on `/about`.
+... and you want `ABOUT` highlighted when user is on that page (`/about`).
-In this case, just set a dynamic class inspecting `$path`:
+In this case, just set a dynamic class inspecting [$path](#path):

 ```svelte
 <script lang="ts">